ARK-Portal/data_model/_includes/content/publication_metadata_template.md

 # Publication Metadata Template
-A template outlining metadata to use as annotations for Publication 'file' entities.
+A template outlining metadata to use as annotations for Publication ‘file’ entities.